eugenetan01/RAG-local-model-pov/README.md

 For this example we leverage MongoDB [Atlas Search](https://www.mongodb.com/docs/atlas/atlas-search/) as Vector Store, [Hugging Face](https://huggingface.co/) transformers to compute the embeddings, [Langchain](https://python.langchain.com/docs/get_started/introduction) as LLM framework and a quantized version of Llama2-7B from [TheBloke's](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF).

 > **Note**
 > You are free to experiment with different models, the main goal of this work was to get something that can run entirely on CPU with the least amount of memory possible.
 Bigger models will give you way better results.

 <a id="AtlasCluster"></a>

 ## Load sample data

 In this example we are using the `sample_mflix.movies` collection, part of the sample dataset available in Atlas.
 Once you have uploaded the sample dataset in you Atlas Cluster, you can run encoder.py to compute vectors out of your MongoDB documents.

 ```console
 python3 encoder.py
 ```

+## Load sample data

+Download the model from hugging face by following this [documentation](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF#how-to-download-gguf-files)

 ## Define Atlas Search Index